You can sum up the U.S. truckload market in three words:

 The seasonal demand cycle is perhaps the most stable cycle within the industry.
 Supply chains are designed to cope with these planned demand surges, and trucks are, in many ways, the ultimate form of mobile production.

 With a prepared shipper base and a mobile carrier base, the market usually absorbs these seasonal fluctuations without major disruptions.

-A notable corollary to seasonal demand is catastrophic weather events.
+Some notable market events similar to seasonal demand are catastrophic weather events.
 These have a similar — though unanticipated — effect, creating relatively short-term, sometimes profound, disruptions in both supply and demand.

-The market’s ability to efficiently absorb these types of shocks is heavily dependent on the status of the third cycle.
+The market’s ability to efficiently absorb these types of shocks is depends on the status of the third cycle (market capacity).

 Cycle #2: Annual Procurement

 Generally speaking, the industry consensus seems to be that freight rates will rise year after year.
 Assuming this, most high-volume shippers take their forecasted network out to bid in an effort to set annual ‘contract’ rates.

 These contract rates are intended to hedge against spot market exposure, mitigate volatility and reduce financial risk.
 Most shippers confirm bid awards in Q4 and activate them in Q1 of the following year.

 At a glance, it’s easy to assume that an annual procurement cycle would create consistency across the industry.